 The Coordinator-General's report on the EIS or IAR may state conditions that must be attached to a:

-- development approval under the Sustainable Planning Act 2009 (SPA)
+- development approval under the Planning Act 2016

 - mining lease under the Mineral Resources Act 1989